Saskatchewan Domestic Violence Protections Laws (2026)

 When does it apply?

-• This applies regardless of whether you are married, common-law, or dating.
+- The protections run regardless of whether you're married, common-law, or dating.

 What to Do If You Are Experiencing Domestic Violence in Canada

-• Apply for a protection order through provincial court — emergency orders can often be obtained quickly.
+- Apply for a protection order through provincial court.
+Emergency orders are usually quick.

-• Document everything — keep records of incidents, photos, messages, and medical reports in a safe place the abuser cannot access.
+- Document everything — incidents, photos, messages, medical reports — in a place the abuser can't reach.

-• Inform your family lawyer — violence is a major factor in parenting and support decisions.
+- Tell your family lawyer.
+Family violence is a major factor in parenting and support decisions under the 2021 Act.

 What should you NOT do?

-• Don't violate your own protection order — even voluntary contact can result in criminal charges against you.
+- Don't violate your own protection order.
+Even voluntary contact can lead to charges against the protected party.

-• Don't communicate through the children — use a parenting app or other neutral method.
+- Don't communicate through the children.
+Use a parenting app or another neutral channel.

-• Don't destroy evidence — keep all messages, photos, and records safe.
+- Don't destroy evidence.
+Keep all messages, photos, and records.

-• Don't assume you must leave the home — protection orders can remove the abuser from the residence instead.
+- Don't assume you have to leave the home.
+Protection orders can remove the abuser instead.

 How Saskatchewan differs from federal law